NxPKG/khulnasoft-docs/content/zaraz/faq.md

 The Monitoring page in the dashboard provides insight into the number of Zaraz Loads generated by your website during a specific time period.
 To monitor your Zaraz Loads usage:

-1. From the Cloudflare dashboard, select the zone you want to monitor.
+1. From the Khulnasoft dashboard, select the zone you want to monitor.
 2. From the navigation menu, select Zaraz > Monitoring.

 ### How can I upgrade from the Free plan to the Workers Paid plan?

-To upgrade from the Free plan to the Workers Paid plan, you can visit the Zaraz Plans page on the Cloudflare dashboard.
+To upgrade from the Free plan to the Workers Paid plan, you can visit the Zaraz Plans page on the Khulnasoft dashboard.
 From there, you can choose the Workers Paid plan and follow the prompts to complete the upgrade process.
 If you encounter any issues or have further questions, please reach out to our support team for assistance.

 ### I was using Zaraz during its beta phase.
 How does the transition to general availability affect me?

 If you were using Zaraz under the free beta, you have a period of two months to adjust and decide how you want to go about this change.
 Nothing will change until the end of the grace period.
 In the meantime, we advise you to take the following steps:

 1. Get more clarity on your Zaraz Loads usage: Visit the Zaraz Monitoring dashboard to check how many Zaraz Loads you had in the previous couple of months.
 If you are concerned about generating more than 100,000 Zaraz Loads per month, you might want to consider upgrading to the Workers Paid plan via the plans page to avoid any service interruption.
 If your website generates a significant number of Zaraz Loads, you may also want to reach out to your sales representative to discuss volume discounts.
-You can [contact the Zaraz team](mailto:zaraz@cloudflare.com) for additional support.
+You can [contact the Zaraz team](mailto:zaraz@Khulnasoft.com) for additional support.
 2. Check if you are using any paid features: Refer to the plans page to see the list of paid features.
 If you are using any of these features, you would need to upgrade to the Workers Paid plan, starting at $5/month, via the Zaraz Plans section in the dashboard.
 It's important to note that these paid features will cease to work after the end of the grace period unless you upgrade.

 Please note that as of now, free plan users do not have access to any paid features.
 However, if you're already using a paid feature without a Workers Paid plan, you can continue to use it until the end of the grace period.
 After that, you'll need to upgrade to keep using any paid features.